-The unique variety of pipestone at Pipestone National Monument is called catlinite.
+Geologists call the unique variety of pipestone at Pipestone National Monument catlinite, after George Catlin.
+Although there are other pipestone deposits around the country, they each have a unique chemical signature.
+Catlinite is only found at Pipestone National Monument.
 It consists largely of microscopic crystals of pyrophyllite (pie-raw-fill-ite), diaspore (die-ah-spore), muscovite (musk-oh-vite), and kaolinite (kay-oh-lihn-ite).
-Traces of the iron bearing mineral hematite (heem-ah-tite) give the catlinite its red color.
+Traces of the iron bearing mineral hematite (heem-ah-tite) give the stone its red color.
 Most other red pipestones found in the world contain the mineral quartz; catlinite has little or none.

-The seam of pipestone within the Monument slants downward to the east.
-The quarries are found along the edge of this seam of rock in a roughly north-south line which is two-thirds of a mile long.
+The seam of pipestone within the Monument slants downward to the east at approximately 8 degrees.
+The quarries are found along the edge of this seam of rock in a north-south line which is two-thirds of a mile long.
 Hikers on the 3/4-mile Circle Trail will encounter some of the pipestone quarries in use today along the trail.

 How do we know Pipestone's rocks are over a billion years old?
 What is the Mohs hardness scale?
 Check out the articles below to learn more: